Sunday, June 21, 2009

 O Cebreiro to Calvor 42km

 Off we set again after a 1 hour break, heading straight out of the town in the direction of Calvor..or so we thought.
-This was the VERY crucial sign which we missed..5km later a slight look of bewildermant crossed our faces when we saw the direction the signposts were heading in, and it certainly wasnt west.
+This was the VERY crucial sign which we missed..

 Several expletives did leave our mouthes at this moment as the thought of an additional 5km on top of the 37km we were already taking on that day was less than funny.